Innovative Global Program

 Mathematical Fundamentals and Information Mathematical Fundamentals and Information

-Communication courses give students strategies
+Communication Subjects give students strategies

 and practice in writing and presenting their research